-The Terrace and Moore Street zone substations have peak loads exceeding the individual capacity of each of the two transformers installed at each of these substations.
-Should one transformer fail during peak loading conditions load would have to be switched via the distribution network to an adjacent zone substation.
+The Terrace and Moore Street zone substations have peak loads close to or exceeding the individual capacity of the cables and transformers supplying each of these substations.
+Should one transformer or cable fail during peak loading conditions load would have to be switched via the distribution network to an adjacent zone substation.
 Although the consequences of an outage at these substations would be high, such an outage would be of short duration.